psf/request-for/2019-Q4-PyPI/RFP.md

 #### Specific tasks

-* Develop systems for running automated checks on new Projects, Release, and Release Files.
+* Develop systems for running automated checks on new Projects, Releases, and Release Files.
 * Develop a pluggable system for development and deployment of new checks
-* Implement database models to store check results relating to Projects, Releases, and Release Files from checks
+* Implement database models to store check results relating to Projects, Releases, and Release Files
 * Implement Administrator views for reviewing results
-* Documentation process for the development and submission of new checks
+* Documentation of the process for the development and submission of new checks

 **Note**: Surfacing malware detection results to PyPI publishers and users via the Web User Interface or any API is not in scope.